 Word to the wise: The good stuff sells out fast, which is why you’re reading this a full three weeks ahead of Father’s Day, June 17.

 1. Compact LED Flashlight.
-The Olight S1 Baton small LED flashlight just has to be the best indispensable personal piece of equipment for the men in your life (see above).
+Olight S1 mini Baton Compact LED Flashlight just the best indispensable personal piece of equipment for the men in your life (see above).
 It’s reliable, perfectly engineered and so stinkin’ useful!
-There are knockoffs trying to be as fabulous, but none can match this Olight S1 Baton.
+There are knockoffs trying to be as fabulous, but none can match this Olight S1 Mini.
 Best.
 Gift.
 Ever.
 About $45

 2. Personal Memoir.
 This is such a great gift for any dad or grandfather—a kind of template in a beautiful book that will prompt him to write his memoir for his kids and grandkids.
 The Story of a Lifetime: A Keepsake of Personal Memoirs is a hardback book to be completed—filled in with answers to almost 500 simple to provocative questions such as, “What period of your life have you enjoyed the most?” and “What has been your greatest contribution to life so far?”
 What a wonderful way to pass along a legacy of wisdom and knowledge that will be a treasured family heirloom now and for generations to come.
 About $20